dark-teal-coder/dark-teal-coder/README.md

 # Git Matters

-## Basic Steps to Get a Remote Repository on GitHub to Your Local Machine
+## Instructions to Get a Remote Repository on GitHub to Your Local Machine
 Steps:
 1. Go to GitHub.
-2. Click into the remote repository that you want to get.
+2. Click into the target remote repository.
 3. Click the [Code] button.
 4. Select the [HTTPS] tab.
 5. Copy the HTTPS URL.
 6. Open a command-line interface (CLI).
-7. Change the directory to the one you want to put the entire remote repository in using the `cd` command followed by the directory path[^1].
+7. Use the `cd` command followed by the directory path to change the directory to the one you want to put the entire remote repository in[^1].
-8. Type `git clone` followed by the HTTPS URL you copied in Step 5[^2].
+8. Type `git clone` followed by the HTTPS URL copied to clone a copy of the remote repository[^2].
 9. Press [ENTER].
 [^1]:
     A folder with the same name and structure as the remote repository will appear in the exact directory in which the `git clone` command is used on your local machine.
 [^2]:
     It is unnecessary to use `git init` before `git clone`.
 The cloned respository already has `.git` folder inside it.

-## Basic Steps to Create a New Repository
+## Instructions to Create a New Repository
 Steps:
 1. Go to your profile page on GitHub.
 2. Select the [Repositories] tab.